-The Company designs, builds and operates next-generation datacenters that host high performance computing (HPC) applications that include, but are not limited to, cryptocurrency mining.
 The Company prioritizes the environment, which is reflected in various stages of its operations, as described below.

-The Company can locate near renewable power assets such as wind farms to help the power owners monetize their "stranded" power, which consists of energy that is produced but not utilized due to constraints on delivering the energy to areas that might demand it.
+The Company can locate its datacenters near renewable power assets such as wind farms to help the power owners monetize their "stranded" power, which consists of energy that is produced but not utilized due to constraints on delivering the energy to areas that might demand it.
 Accordingly, the Company's location near wind farms may spur local economies and prevent such wind farms from having to reduce output.
 For instance, the Company operates several projects in North Dakota because there is a surplus of stranded power.
-North Dakota is one of the largest wind producing states in the United States, housing more than 1,500 turbines throughout the state.
+North Dakota is one of the largest wind producing states in the United States, housing more than 2,000 turbines throughout the state.
 In addition to the availability of stranded power directly associated with wind farms, the Governor of North Dakota, Greg Burgum, has publicly committed to making North Dakota carbon neutral by 2030, which makes the location ideal for the Company's infrastructure.
 Additionally, the Company is capable of scaling services based on power production, ramping up or down our load on the grid, providing demand to the wind farm operators with no material interruption to their product or end-users, which has little negative impact on grid stability or congestion.

-In order to reduce waste from the disposal of the foam protecting the Company's mining equipment during transport, the Company utilizes a foam densifier machine on site to melt the foam packaging, reducing the foam's volume by 98%.
+In order to reduce waste from the disposal of the foam protecting hosting equipment during transport, the Company utilizes a foam densifier machine on site to melt the foam packaging, reducing the foam's volume by 98%.
 The Company's sites use very little water.
 There are no large amounts of chemicals on site that would risk the surrounding population.
 The transformers on site use specialized biodegradable and non-explosive fluids.
 The site does not emit exhaust into the air.
 There is no risk of chemical spills, and an overall low risk of any pollution.
 The Company's focus on renewable energy and partnerships with local governments, communities and utilities represent the Company's commitment to reducing carbon emissions and driving the adoption of renewable power as an environmentally conscientious business leader in the HPC digital infrastructure sector.